CI: Bereavement and Trauma

-Losing a loved one in this time of physical distancing can lead to disenfranchised grief.
+Losing a loved one during the last few years may have led to disenfranchised grief.
 Doka defines this ‘as grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, socially sanctioned or publicly mourned’ (Doka, 1989).

-In the current situation, social support systems do not function in the same way as usual.
-Children are not at school, and may not communicate regularly with trusted adults (outside of their immediate family) and friends.
-When they return to school in several weeks or even months, things will be very different.
+Social support systems may not have functioned in the same way as usual.
+Children were not at school, and may not have communicated regularly with trusted adults (outside of their immediate family) and friends.

-Children may not take part in funerals during this period as numbers are very much restricted, and opportunities to say good-bye may be limited.
+Children may not have taken part in funerals during the last couple of years as numbers were very much restricted, and opportunities to say good-bye may have been limited.

-Without opportunities the grieving process may be hindered and potentially lead to difficulties in resolving the death.
+The grieving process may have been hindered and potentially led to difficulties in resolving the death.